adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 > If you prevent logic in templates by design (like mustache does), you will be obliged to put the logic elsewhere, so your templates will end up uncluttered.

 > Another advantage is that you are forced to think in terms of separation of concerns: your logic code will have to do the data massaging before sending data to the UI.
 If you later switch your template for another (let's say you start using a different templating engine), the transition would be easy because you only had to implement UI details (since there's no logic on the template, remember).

+Now it's worth noting the developing software from the outside-in is not always possible.
+The way in which a technology works is a constraint to design.
+But this doesn't stop us practicing outside-in development at least by default.